UPDATED ON AUGUST 24, 2017: Original article published November 3, 2016.

 - Prior experience implementing and maintaining technology-based training/distance learning programs for a geographically dispersed workforce preferred.

-At first glance, there are six skills that this employer is looking for in the Job Specifications alone: training and development, leadership, communication, project management, team building, and distance learning program management.
+At first glance, there are six skills that this employer is looking for: training and development, leadership, communication, project management, team building, and distance learning program management.
 Before applying for a job with your resume, look closely at the job posting to find the top skills for your resume that each employer is specifically looking for.

 2. Identify Job-Related Skills That Correlate To Your Typical Tasks